brackeen/glfm/README.md

 GLFM is an OpenGL ES layer for mobile devices and the web.
 GLFM supplies an OpenGL ES context and input events.
 It is largely inspired by [GLFW](http://www.glfw.org/).

-GLFM is written in C and runs on iOS 8, Android 2.3.3, and WebGL 1.0 (via [Emscripten](https://github.com/kripken/emscripten)).
+GLFM is written in C and runs on iOS 8, tvOS 9, Android 2.3.3 (API 10), and WebGL 1.0 (via [Emscripten](https://github.com/kripken/emscripten)).

 ## Features
 * OpenGL ES 2.0, 3.0, 3.1, and 3.2 display setup.